progmaticltd/homebox/docs/installation.md

 - [Grant remote access to certain users](security-configuration.md#grant-some-users-remote-access)

 !!!
 Note
-    You do not have to set the passwords for each user if you don't want to.
-In this case, a random password will be generated, and saved in the deployment backup directory, in the ldap folder.
-In this case, there will be one file called 'jane.pwd'.
-Otherwise, you can specify the password in clear text.
-For complex passwords, use quotes.
+    You do not have to set the passwords for each user.
+A random password will be generated, usinx XKCD, and saved into _pass_, in the ldap sub directory.

 ## Email options